Welcome Heading

 Steven Palazzo (R)

 History of Mississippi.
-Information that every Mississippi Election Candidates for US Senate Should Know:
+Information that every Mississippi Election Candidates for US Senate Should Know About

 The war years brought prosperity as cotton prices soared and new war installations paid high wages.
 Many blacks headed to northern cities, and white farmers often headed to southern factory towns.
 Young men, white and black, were equally subject to the draft, but farmers were often exempt on occupational grounds.
 The World War II era marked a transition from labor-intensive agriculture to mechanized farming in the Delta region of Mississippi.
 Federal farm payments and improvements in mechanical cotton pickers made modernization economically possible by 1940, but most planters feared loss of racial and social control and simply shifted from sharecropping to wage labor.
 As workers left the farm for military service or defense jobs, farm wages rose.
 By 1944, wages had tripled.
 In 1945 the newly established Delta War Wage Board provided planters temporary relief by setting a maximum wage for farm workers, but President Harry S. Truman lifted wartime economic controls in 1946.